purwplhaze/mist4610-_project1/README.md

 5. Hayes Herzog

 # Problem Description
 The task at hand is to model and build a relational database for the general workings of a football team.
 The central entity in the model is the 'team' entity.
-The team operates in conjunction with players, staff, coaches in order to track equipment, injuries, events, and donatons.
+The team operates in conjunction with players, staff, coaches in order to track equipment, injuries, events, donations, and rental of facilities.
 We are interested in modeling these relationships and populating the entities and their attributes with sample data.
 We are also interested in performing functioning queries on the data so that we can generate reports and build insight about operations within the footaball team.

 # Data Model
 In this football team database, the entities represent the various aspects and participants involved in managing a football organization.
 Each entity is equipped with attributes that provide details essential to the organization's operation, such as personal information, roles, and activities within the team structure.